ESAT Guides

 Statisitics

-Statistics is essentially the mathematics of data.
-The skills required for this subject is a mixture of interpreting data and representing it in different formats.
+Statistics is the mathematics of data.
+The skills required for this subject are a mixture of interpreting data and representing it in different formats.
 You’re going to need to be able to read through potentially large amounts of numbers and related data and use what you have available to you to solve problems.

 In terms of graphic interpretation of the data, you can expect to see anything from bar charts, line graphs and pie charts.
 It’s important that you know how to read these and are able to extract pure data from them.
 You may also need to compare data between two or more different formats in order to come to a single conclusion.